Raghav-Guru/Atlas-Workshop/README.md

 **Step 4.4 :** On Kafka host :

 ```
+ # ssh  $(echo $BOOTSTRAP_SERVER | awk -F':' '{print $1}')
- # tail -f /var/log/kafka/kafka-broker- ` hostname -f ` .log
+ # tail -f /var/log/kafka/kafka-broker-$(hostname -f).log
 […]
 2020-09-07 04:24:28,566 ERROR kafka.server.KafkaApis: [KafkaApi-1546332648] Number of alive brokers '1' does not meet the required replication factor '3' for the offsets topic (configured via 'offsets.topic.replication.factor').
 This error can be ignored if the cluster is starting up and not all brokers are up yet.

 ```
-As error shows, we don’t have enough brokers to match the replication factor. /*Add additional kafka brokers if required (or) change the replication.factor to match number of brokers.*/
+As error shows, we don’t have enough brokers to match the replication factor. /*Fro CM add additional kafka brokers if required (or) change the replication.factor to match number of brokers.*/

 **Step 4.5 :** Re-execute the Kafka-groups command to confirm atlas, group id exits.

+Login to Hiveserver2 host to execute below commands.

 ```
+ # export HIVE_PROCESS_DIR=$(ls -1dtr /var/run/cloudera-scm-agent/process/*hive_on_tez-HIVESERVER2 | tail -1)
+ # export BOOTSTRAP_SERVER=$(cat $HIVE_PROCESS_DIR/atlas-application.properties | grep bootstrap | awk -F'=' '{print $2}')
- # kafka-consumer-groups --list --bootstrap-server c416-node4.coelab.cloudera.com:9092 --command-config /var/tmp/kafka.config
+ # kafka-consumer-groups --list --bootstrap-server $BOOTSTRAP_SERVER --command-config /var/tmp/kafka.config
 ```

 **Step 4.6:** Review if there is any lag on consumer group ‘atlas’

 ```
- # kafka-consumer-groups --describe --group atlas --bootstrap-server c416-node4.coelab.cloudera.com:9092 --command-config /var/tmp/kafka.config
+ # kafka-consumer-groups --describe --group atlas --bootstrap-server $BOOTSTRAP_SERVER --command-config /var/tmp/kafka.config
 […]
 GROUP TOPIC PARTITION CURRENT-OFFSET LOG-END-OFFSET LAG CONSUMER-ID HOST CLIENT-ID
 atlas ATLAS_SPARK_HOOK 0 - 0 - consumer-atlas-2-0807b7d8-99c2-48fc-9534-d77a58c9d511 /172.25.42.68 consumer-atlas-2
 atlas ATLAS_HOOK 0 15 15 0 consumer-atlas-1-2f978b95-896f-4da7-9dba-02d63b057626 /172.25.42.68 consumer-atlas-1

 ```
-From the above output we can see CURRENT-OFFSET and LAG, 0 LAG represents that consumer has consumed all the messages.
-In our case consumer here for ATLAS_HOOK is our Atlas service.
+From the above output we can see CURRENT-OFFSET and LAG.
+LAG 0 represents that consumer has consumed all the messages.
+In our case consumer for ATLAS_HOOK is our Atlas service.

 **Step 4.7 :** Login to Atlas UI and verify if the tables that were created are available.
 From atlas UI "Search by Type”: hive_table and "Search by text” : atlas_*

-Observations:  Atlas service subscribes to Kafka topic ATLAS_HOOK, for which Kafka service should be operational.
+** Observations:**  Atlas service subscribes to Kafka topic ATLAS_HOOK, for which Kafka service should be operational.
 Hive hook will publish any metadata change events during runtime to Kafka topic ATLAS_HOOK.

+* **Atlas API :** Third method to ingest metadata to atlas is by directly using Atlas API.
+This needs some manual handwork to create an entity based on the type of metadata.
+Some use cases are built based on this Atlas API , where a custom type is defined and metadata of that custom time is ingested by building a custom client code.

-* **Atlas API :** We will use this method in second part of Lab with a custom type.
+We will try this method of ingesting in the second part of this workshop.

-**Task :** Referring to above command, try to see all the notifications published on ATLAS_HOOK topic.
+**Task :** Referring to above kafka commands, try to see all the notifications published on ATLAS_HOOK topic.

 ### **LAB 1.3 : Atlas Search and Solr configurations :**

 In this LAB we will review the configurations related to Basic search, the feature used by external clients for data discovery.
 Atlas provides two options for search *Basic Search* and *Advanced/DSL search*: Basic search is faster as it gets the search results from Solr collections configured for Atlas.

-**Step 1:** From the Atlas service config, review the search related configurations.
+**Step 1:** Login to Atlas host and review the search related configurations.

 ```
+# export ATLAS_PROCESS_DIR=$(ls -1dtr /var/run/cloudera-scm-agent/process/*ATLAS_SERVER | tail -1)
 # cat $ATLAS_PROCESS_DIR/conf/atlas-application.properties | grep atlas.graph.index
 atlas.graph.index.search.solr.mode=cloud
 atlas.graph.index.search.solr.wait-searcher=true
 atlas.graph.index.search.solr.zookeeper-url=c416-node4.coelab.cloudera.com:2181,c416-node2.coelab.cloudera.com:2181,c416-node3.coelab.cloudera.com:2181/solr
 ```

-**Step 2:** Janus graph DB by defaults uses the solr collections with name *edge_index,vertex_index,fulltext_index.* Each index has its own purpose for indexing.
-With Atlas we rely more on vertex_index collection.
+**Step 2:** Janus graph DB by defaults uses the solr collections with name *edge_index,vertex_index,fulltext_index.* Each index has its own search index.
+In Atlas we rely more on vertex_index collectio
+n.
 Review the collections created on solr with above names.

 ```
+ # export SOLR_ZK_URL=$(cat $ATLAS_PROCESS_DIR/conf/atlas-application.properties | grep atlas.graph.index.search.solr.zookeeper-url | awk -F'=' '{print $2}')
- # solrctl --zk c416-node4.coelab.cloudera.com:2181,c416-node2.coelab.cloudera.com:2181,c416-node3.coelab.cloudera.com:2181/solr --jaas $ATLAS_PROCESS_DIR/conf/atlas_jaas.conf collection --list
+ # solrctl --zk $SOLR_ZK_URL --jaas $ATLAS_PROCESS_DIR/conf/atlas_jaas.conf collection --list
 vertex_index (5)
 edge_index (5)
 fulltext_index (5)
-＃solrctl --zk c416-node4.coelab.cloudera.com:2181,c416-node2.coelab.cloudera.com:2181,c416-node3.coelab.cloudera.com:2181/solr --jaas $ATLAS_PROCESS_DIR/conf/atlas_jaas.conf cluster --get-clusterstate /tmp/test.out
+＃solrctl --zk $SOLR_ZK_URL --jaas $ATLAS_PROCESS_DIR/conf/atlas_jaas.conf cluster --get-clusterstate /tmp/test.out
 # less /tmp/test.out
 # curl --negotiate -u : 'http://c416-node2.coelab.cloudera.com:8983/solr/vertex_index/select?q=%28cn9_t%3A%28hive_table%29%29&wt=json&rows=100' | python -mjson.tool
 ```

 **Step 3:** Equivalent query from frontend atlas to compare the results :